Britain's FTSE led lower by ITV, William Hill

 By Liisa Tuhkanen

-LONDON, Aug 7 (Reuters) - Britain’s top equity index edged slightly lower on Friday, weighed down by sharp drops in broadcaster ITV and bookmaker William Hill.
+LONDON, Aug 7 (Reuters) - Britain’s top equity index edged slightly lower on Friday as sharp drops in broadcaster ITV and bookmaker William Hill weighed on the FTSE.

 However, some analysts said the read-across might be exaggerated.